 64 black and white reproductions of Aga Ousseinov’s mixed media collages

-from his latest series of works, Celestography
+from his latest series of works, Celestography,

 as well as images of his sculptures and various details from his installations –